-In this week's edition of our Prioritizing Equity series, leaders in health justice will discuss misinformation, trustworthiness and strategies to handle vaccine hesitancy among patients and health care professionals.
+The AMA's Prioritizing Equity series webinar on Dec.
+10, 2020, explores misinformation, trustworthiness and strategies to handle vaccine hesitancy among patients and health care professionals.

 - Marcella Nunez-Smith, MD, MHS, Founding Director of the Equity Research and Innovation Center (ERIC) & Associate Professor of General Internal Medicine, Public Health, and Management at Yale School of Medicine; Twitter: @ERIC_Yale